 Based on the research and lack of evidence showing any direct link between pornography as the cause or trigger of depression, it seems this remains a myth spread to discourage the use of pornography because it’s viewed as bad or immoral.
 It could also simply be due to a lack of quality sex education and knowledge about how to use pornography in healthy ways.

 That said, some people do in fact experience depressive symptoms as a result of using pornography due to a number of individual factors.
 There’s no hard and fast rule.
-If you notice porn is making you feel depressed, worse about yourself, your relationship, or taking away enjoyment of everyday life, that could be reason enough to take a break.
+If you notice porn viewing is making you feel depressed, worse about yourself, your relationship, or taking away the enjoyment of everyday life, that could be reason enough to take a break.